mark-carlson/react-typescript-project/README.md

 Check to see if node is installed first by running `node -v`

 If node is not installed, use the link from [https://nodejs.org/en/](https://nodejs.org/en/) and choose the LTS version.
-Install Node before attempting to install Decanting UI.
+Install Node before attempting to install this project.

 ## Installation